lammps/lammps/doc/src/fix_bond_react.rst

    custom *varstring*

-where "custom" is the required keyword, and *varstring* is a variable expression.
+where 'custom' is the required keyword, and *varstring* is a variable expression.
 The expression must be a valid equal-style variable formula that can be read by the :doc:`variable <variable>` command, after any special reaction functions are evaluated.
 If the resulting expression is zero, the reaction is prevented from occurring;
 otherwise, it is permitted to occur.
-There are two special reaction functions available, "rxnsum" and "rxnave".
-These functions operate over the atoms in a given reaction site, and have one mandatory argument and one optional argument.
+There are three special reaction functions available, 'rxnbond', 'rxnsum', and 'rxnave'.
+The 'rxnbond' function allows per-bond values to be included in the variable strings of the custom constraint.
+The 'rxnbond' function has two mandatory arguments.
+The first argument is the ID of a previously defined 'compute bond/local' command.
+This 'compute bond/local' must compute only one value, e.g. bond force.
+This value is returned by the 'rxnbond' function.
+The second argument is the name of a molecule fragment in the pre-reaction template.
+The fragment must contain exactly two atoms, corresponding to the atoms involved in the bond whose value should be calculated.
+An example of a constraint that uses the force experienced by a bond in the reaction site is provided below.
+The 'rxnsum' and 'rxnave' functions operate over the atoms in a given reaction site, and have one mandatory argument and one optional argument.
 The mandatory argument is the identifier for an atom-style variable.
 The second, optional argument is the name of a molecule fragment in the pre-reaction template, and can be used to operate over a subset of atoms in the reaction site.
-The "rxnsum" function sums the atom-style variable over the reaction site, while the "rxnave" returns the average value.
+The 'rxnsum' function sums the atom-style variable over the reaction site, while the 'rxnave' returns the average value.
 For example, a constraint on the total potential energy of atoms involved in the reaction can be imposed as follows:

 .. code-block:: LAMMPS